orlagh-sweeney/event-app-api/README.md

 Delete Interest | /interests/int:pk/ DELETE | Only the interest owner can delete an interest object. | PASS

 ### Bugs
+1. Event Field Type:
+In the Event model, the 'type' field was set as a Foreign Key relating to the Category model which did not allow the relevant choices to be added to the database.
+I changed the type field to a CharField and imported the Category model into the Event Model to resolve this issue.

+2. Attending and Attended Count:
+When calculating attending count and attended count I was using greater than and less than signs ('<' or '>') to check if date has passed or not.
+This is throwing an error in the code and not returning the desired output.
+Django documentation revealed the need to use 'lt' or 'gt' to fix this issue.

+3. Profiles
+If a user had not yet registered their interests the profiles page would not display.
+To fix this, in the profiles serialzier I updated get_user_interests to return None if there were no interests.

 ## Deployment